hmcts/sscs-docker/README.md

   1. Check out the https://github.com/hmcts/ccd-logstash project

-  2. Change this line: https://github.com/hmcts/ccd-logstash/blob/master/Dockerfile#L3 to `ARG conf=ccdsscs_logstash.conf.in`

-  3. Build the local docker image using `docker build -t ccd/sscs-logstash:1.0 .` This should create an image called ccd/sscs-logstash:1.0
+  2. Run the `./bin/build-logstash-instances.sh` script

-  4. In SSCS-Docker, update your ccd-logstash to use this local image by going to `elasticsearch.yaml` and setting the image to `image: "ccd/sscs-logstash:1.0"`
+  3. In SSCS-Docker, update your ccd-logstash to use this local image by going to `elasticsearch.yaml` and setting the image to `image: "ccd/sscs-logstash:1.0"`

-  5. Enable Elastic Search and logstash containers by adding `elasticsearch` to `tags.env` in SSCS-Docker
+  4. Enable Elastic Search and logstash containers by adding `elasticsearch` to `tags.env` in SSCS-Docker

-  6. Restart all docker containers.
+  5. Restart all docker containers.
 (Note: the first time I tried this it did not work and I had to restart my laptop in order for Elastic Search to be picked up)

-  7. Reimport CCD definition file.
+  6. Reimport CCD definition file.
 When adding a CCD definition file elastic search indexes will be created.
 To verify, you can hit the elastic search api directly on localhost:9200 with the following command.
 It will return all stored indexes:
 ```shell script
 curl -X GET http://localhost:9200/benefit_cases-000001
 ```